 In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Village has one item that qualifies for reporting in this category.
-This represents the effect of the net change in the Village's proportion of the collective net pension liability or total pension liability and difference during the measurement periods between the Village's contributions and its proportionate share of total contributions to the pension systems not included in pension expense.
+The Village has two items that qualify for reporting in this category.
+The first item represents the effect of the net change in the Village's proportion of the collective net pension liability or total pension liability and difference during the measurement periods between the Village's contributions and its proportionate share of total contributions to the pension systems not included in pension expense.
+The second item represents the differences between expected and actual experience for other postemployment benefits.